List of foreign electoral interventions: 2012 election (by China)

 Prior to the 2012 Taiwanese legislative and presidential elections, an organization controlled by the Taiwan Affairs Office, the Association of Taiwan Investment Enterprises on the Mainland (ATIEM), organized discounted flights to Taiwan for Taishang to vote in Taiwanese elections.
 In November 2011, the Alliance for the Reunification of China, an organization affiliated with the mainland's China Council for the Promotion of Peaceful National Reunification, held seminars across Taiwan calling for people to vote for Ma Ying-jeou.

 2018 election (by China)

-The Republic of China's leaders, including President Tsai Ing-wen and Premier William Lai, have repeatedly accused the People's Republic of China of spreading fake news via social media to influence voters and support candidates more sympathetic to Beijing ahead of the 2018 Taiwanese local elections.
+Taiwan's leaders, including President Tsai Ing-wen and Premier William Lai, have repeatedly accused the People's Republic of China of spreading fake news via social media to influence voters and support candidates more sympathetic to Beijing ahead of the 2018 Taiwanese local elections.
 Chinese defector Wang Liqiang claimed he had been instructed to interfere in Taiwan's 2018 midterm elections as well as the upcoming race.
-“The story was not as shocking in Taiwan as it was in other parts of the world,” said Lev Nachman, a PhD candidate at the University of California, Irvine, studying social movements and focusing on Taiwan.
-“It is not news to Taiwanese people that China has been co-opting local organisations for political influence.”
+Taiwan's Ministry of Justice launched investigations into 33 cases of Chinese funding of election candidates.
+"The story was not as shocking in Taiwan as it was in other parts of the world,” said Lev Nachman, a PhD candidate at the University of California, Irvine, studying social movements and focusing on Taiwan.
+“It is not news to Taiwanese people that China has been co-opting local organisations for political influence."